Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/prompt/PromptMenu-PromptMenuPanel.md

-# PromptMenuPanel_1 Documentation

-## Overview
+---
+title: "PromptMenuPanel_1"
+---

 `PromptMenuPanel_1` is a dynamic class extending `MovieClip` from the ActionScript package `PromptMenu_fla`.
 It is designed to represent a panel that can hold and display a message within a movie clip, complete with configurable bracket styles and background settings.

 ### File Details
 - **Filename:** `PromptMenuPanel_1.as`